duggabe/gr-morse-code-gen/README.md

 ### Command line operation

-If you don't need to change the speed (the original speed is 12 wpm), you can start the program as follows:
+Each time you run the program from gnuradio-companion, a new version of the MorseGen.py file is created.
+So if you don't need to change the speed from what you used last, you can start the program as follows:

 1. Open a terminal window.
 2. Go to the gr-morse-code-gen folder.
 ```
 cd ~/gr-morse-code-gen
 ```